What is a Community Foundation?

-A community foundation is supported by a broad and ever-widening group of unrelated individuals, families, corporations, and institutions.
-The only thing that connects all of our donors is a desire to improve local communities.
+Community foundations receive support from a diverse group of unrelated individuals, families, corporations, and institutions, all united by a common desire to improve local communities.

-Because of their broad base of support, community foundations are classified by the IRS as publicly-supported charities.
-This gives community foundations tax advantages not enjoyed by private foundations.
+Due to their broad base of support, community foundations are classified as publicly-supported charities by the IRS, providing them with tax advantages not available to private foundations.

-Community foundations are also allowed to treat all funds within their control (known as “component funds”) as part of a single corporation.
-This gives them administrative and investment advantages over private foundations as well.
+Moreover, community foundations can treat all funds under their control (referred to as "component funds") as part of a single corporation, granting them administrative and investment benefits compared to private foundations.

 How do community foundations differ from other nonprofit organizations?

-Most nonprofit organizations have a specific mission.
-By contrast, a community foundation’s mission is very broad: to improve the quality of life in a given area.
-This breadth of mission reflects our ability to make grants in any field of interest with a charitable benefit to local communities.
+While most nonprofit organizations have specific missions, a community foundation takes on a broader objective - to enhance the overall quality of life in a specific area.
+This wide-ranging mission enables us to provide grants in any field of interest that benefits local communities.

 How is the community foundation funded?

-Our major source of support comes from contributions of cash, securities, and real property from local individuals, families, businesses and foundations.
+The community foundation is primarily funded through generous contributions of cash, securities, and real property from local individuals, families, businesses, and foundations.

-We cover our operating expenses by charging a small annual fee of 2% to each fund.
+To cover our operational costs, we apply a small annual fee of 2% to each fund.
 Additionally, all our board members serve voluntarily, without receiving any compensation.